-- The student visa is refused and so the refund applicable in this case will be the amount of unspent pre-paid fees JTI has received for the course in respect to the student less the following amount: The lesser of: - (a) 5% of the total amount of pre-paid fees that JTI received in respect of the student for the course before the default day; or (b) The sum of \$500 (refer to subsection 47E(2) of the Act and the ESOS Act (calculation of unspent pre-paid fees other cases) determination 2012(No.1)) (4) - 2.
-A sanction has been imposed on JTI (refer ESOS Act 2000 Part 6 Enforcement) - The student has mistakenly paid more than 50% of total tuition fees for a course prior to commencement; JTI will refund the excess payment amount within 4 weeks of receipt of application (refer to 'process for payment of fees' section in regard refund process for overpayment) - 4.
+- (a) 5% of the total amount of prepaid fees that JTI received in respect of the student for the course before the default day; or (b) The sum of \$500 (refer to subsection 47E(2) of the Act and the ESOS Act (calculation of unspent pre-paid fees other cases) determination 2012(No.1)) (4) - 2.
+A sanction has been imposed on JTI (refer ESOS Act 2000 Part 6 Enforcement) - 3.
+The student has mistakenly paid more than 50% of total tuition fees for a course prior to commencement; JTI will refund the excess payment amount within 4 weeks of receipt of application (refer to 'process for payment of fees' section in regard refund process for overpayment) - 4.
 JTI fails to start to provide the course to the student at the location on the agreed starting day and the student has not withdrawn before the default day - 5.
 JTI fails to continue to deliver the course to the student at the location at any time after it starts but before it is completed, and the student has not withdrawn before the default day.
 The refund in this instance applies to the difference between fees paid and course units delivered and assessed, for example, the course is the Diploma of Business and there are 8 units in the course at a full fee of \$8000, the student has just completed the second study period and has made two payments including the pre-paid tuition fee of \$4000 and the balance payment of \$4000.
 The student has completed and been assessed in the first four units.
 JTI defaults and is not able to deliver the remaining units.
 The outcome will be that JTI will offer the student a refund of \$4000 (this is for tuition fees for units not completed) or placement in another course as an alternative to a refund.
 The student must then make a decision on either option, if the student selects the other course then JTI is not liable to refund the tuition fees for original enrolment, the student will sign a transfer of enrolment agreement and a new eCoE will be issued.
 However, should the student request refund, they will need to complete the Request for Refund (form CF007) and submit ISC.
-The refund will be paid within 4 weeks of receiving written claim from the student.
+The refund will be paid within 4 weeks of receiving a written claim from the student. - 6.
+JTI has withdrawn its offer to applicant where it was found that false or misleading or incorrect or incomplete information has been provided on application (this is prior to course commencement) - 7.
+JTI has cancelled student enrolment due to students breaching the course progress

-- 6. JTI has withdrawn its offer to applicant where it was found that false or misleading or incorrect or incomplete information has been provided on application (this is prior to course commencement) - JTI has cancelled student enrolment due to student breaching the course progress requirements.
-Refund will be provided for tuition fees paid for study periods not commenced. - 8.
+- requirements.
+Refunds will be provided for tuition fees paid for study periods not commenced. - 8.
 There is a death of a close family member of the student.
-To be considered, the death must be a parent, a grandparent, a sibling, a spouse or their child and the student must not have commenced the course. (documentation is required to validate claim) - Prior to course commencement, there is a major political upheaval or natural disaster in home country (this request for refund will be reviewed and considered by the CEO, it is the CEOs discretion whether to approve this request. (documentation is required to validate claim)
+To be considered, the death must be a parent, a grandparent, a sibling, a spouse or their child and the student must not have commenced the course. (documentation is required to validate claim) - 9.
+Prior to course commencement, there is a major political upheaval or natural disaster in the home country (this request for refund will be reviewed and considered by the CEO, it is the CEOs discretion whether to approve this request. (documentation is required to validate claim)